jpostal/tictactoe/README.md

 # tictactoe
-simple Tic Tac Toe game in Python
+simple Tic Tac Toe game in Python to practise coding and versioning recomended guidelines.